ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 With approximately 75% of revenue coming from automotive, industrial, and communications end markets, we are overwhelmingly exposed to the fastest-growing segments of the semiconductor market.
 Our traction in high-growth areas such as ADAS, electric vehicles, silicon carbide, machine vision, industrial power management, et cetera, continues to accelerate and remain very optimistic about our near and long-term prospects.
 We believe that we are in the early stages of realizing benefits of our investments in the automotive and industrial end markets.
 And increased adoption of ADAS, electric vehicles, hybrid electric vehicles, machine vision, robotics, et cetera, should drive further acceleration in our revenue.
 We continue to invest in the automotive and industrial end markets as we believe that these markets will be the fastest-growing semiconductor end markets.

 Along with strong revenue growth driven by secular growth drivers, our operating performance has been solid.
-We've demonstrated strong operating leverage through solid gross and operating margin improvement.
-Our operating profit growth significantly exceeded growth in our revenue and our free cash flow generation thus far this year has significantly exceeded our free cash flow in 2016.
+We have demonstrated strong operating leverage through solid gross and operating margin improvement.
+Our operating profit growth significantly exceeded growth in our revenue, and our free cash flow generation thus far this year has significantly exceeded our free cash flow in 2016.

 We further expect expansion in our margins as we realize further benefits from synergies from Fairchild and from our gross margin improvement initiatives.
 Based on our progress thus far, we feel very confident in our ability to achieve our targeted financial model by 2020, provided there is no significant adverse change in macroeconomic conditions.
 We expect to grow faster than the semiconductor industry, driven by sustainable secular growth drivers in margin-rich automotive and industrial end markets.
 This revenue growth should drive operating leverage coupled with mix shift towards higher-margin products.
 Further margin expansion should come from optimization of Fairchild's manufacturing operations.
 Divestiture of non-core and under-performing businesses should further contribute towards margin expansion.